NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_03_FluidSimulation/notes/A3_FluidSimulation.md

 $$
 f_i^{visc} = \mu \sum_j m_j {\textbf{v}_j - \textbf{v}_i \over \rho_j} \nabla^2\omega(r-r_j, h)
 $$
 Where $\mu$ is the kinematic viscosity coefficient as defined in the momentum equation.
 If viscosity is pushed beyond some value , around 300 but this depends on the fluid resolution (spacing) and kernel radius $h$ we seem to run into nan's occurring not entirely sure the source of these.
+Note I enforce a upper max of the viscosity parameter (as I do for all parameters) within the GUI itself apart from pressure (which is clamped to be positive only) all other values are passed as is, and its assumed they lie within parameter bounds defined by the GUI Slider ranges, I don't do additional value bounds checking within the functions using these parameters themselves.

 The Viscosity force vector is calculated within `Fluid_Solver::eval_forces()` as shown :